ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

 1. Responds with data not found error if deleted record is received in the request
 1. Responds with the Device Id and Center ID for the mapping of Device and Center deleted successfully
 1. In case of Exceptions, system triggers relevant error messages.
-### <p align="left">**1.
-Type : Success – Info Message**

-C.Fetch Device-Center History record based on the timestamp received
+#### C. Fetch Device-Center History record based on the timestamp received

 On receiving a request to fetch Mapping History of Center and Device with input parameters (Registration Center ID, Device ID and Date Timestamp) the system fetches all the attributes of Center and Device Mapping from the history table for the Registration Center ID, Device ID and Date received

-The record fetched are the latest record existing on or before the date received in the input parameter While fetching the attributes of Center and Device Mapping from the history table the system performs the following steps
+The record fetched are the latest record existing on or before the date received in the input parameter

+While fetching the attributes of Center and Device Mapping from the history table the system performs the following steps
 1. Validates if all required input parameters have been received as listed below for each specific request
-1. Registration Center ID - Mandatory
+   * Registration Center ID - Mandatory
-2. Device ID - Mandatory
+   * Device ID - Mandatory
-3. Date Timestamp - Mandatory
+   * Date Timestamp - Mandatory
 2. If the mandatory input parameters are missing, throws the appropriate message.
-Refer "Messages" section.
-3. Validates if the response contains following attributes
+1. Validates if the response contains following attributes
-1. Registration Center ID
+   * Registration Center ID
-2. Device ID
+   * Device ID
-3. IsActive
+   * IsActive
-4. Effective date
+   * Effective date
 4. In case of Exceptions, system triggers relevant error messages

 ### 2.12 Mappings of Registration Center, Machine, and Device - Create/Delete